 Regional and Bulk Electric System Updates

 Chelsea Loomis, who has replaced John Leland as Manager of Regional Transmission Planning, provided the update.
 NTTG is conducting interregional transmission planning pursuant to its biennial planning cycle.
 Although the Federal Energy Regulatory Commission (FERC) has not yet responded to it, NTTG is proceeding as if its third Order 1000 filing has been accepted.
 The NTTG Technical Committee has conducted production cost modeling of the 2024 hourly loads to identify the five most critical hours.
 Data for these five were then fed into a power flow model to conduct a reliability analysis for the five cases.
 The Technical Committee is running single contingency (N-1) outages to identify and fix voltage problems for these cases.
-The Committee is also studying an economic study requested by LS Power in which Colstrip Units 1 and 2 are replaced by wind generation.
+The Committee is also reviewing a public policy consideration study requested by Renewable Northwest in which Colstrip Units 1 and 2 are replaced by wind generation.
 NTTG will hold a stakeholder meeting in Bozeman from 12:30 p.m. to 3:30 p.m. on Tuesday, September 23.

 Comment by John Leland - Two of the four regional transmission planning groups, the California Independent System Operator (CAISO) and NTTG, have received a final Order 1000 order from FERC.
 The final order for Columbia Grid and West Connect is due today, so that all four groups will have final orders.

-Question - Wasn’t the economic study request from LS Power denied?
+Question - Wasn’t the public policy study request from Renewable Northwest denied?
 How is the study being funded?

 Answer - A portion of the study request beyond the 2024 time frame was turned down.
 NTTG is conducting the study through 2024.